Next Generation Healthcare Solutions Based on Blockchain Technology and AI – Part 1

 - Personal Health Wallet

 The blockchain itself can take care of the overall security, adaptability, and flexibility of the medical data.
-In recent healthcare ecosystem, patient’s reports are spread across various systems which are controlled by different IT departments.
-A personal Health wallet helps patient to own and easily manage the health records.
-A patient can share his or her data with anyone with the help of personal health wallet, mainly the clinicians to view and edit the data.
+In the recent healthcare ecosystem, patient’s reports are spread across various systems which are controlled by different IT departments.
+A personal Health wallet helps the patient to own and easily manage health records.
+A patient can share his or her data with anyone with the help of a personal health wallet, mainly the clinicians to view and edit the data.
 Even this wallet can be connected with wearable devices for easy recording and sharing the health data with clinicians.